 To modify the sort criteria of a report click 'Sorts' in the Toolbar drop-down menu.

-- To sort by a Data Field either drag and drop it to the 'Sort by' panel, use the 'Add' button or double-click it. - Use the up and down arrows to indicate the sort priority. - You can sort each field in ascending (A- Z) or descending (Z-A) order. - To remove a sort click the delete button ().
+• To sort by a Data Field either drag and drop it to the 'Sort by' panel, use the 'Add' button or double-click it.